yongrenjie/penguins/docs/quickstart.rst

 1. *Stage* the spectrum (or spectra) to be plotted.

-   Options that are specific to each individual spectrum, such as bounds on the plotting window, colours, etc. are specified at this stage.
+   Options that are specific to each individual spectrum, such as the range of chemical shifts to be plotted, legend labels, colours, etc. are specified at this stage.
+This uses the :meth:`~penguins.dataset.Dataset1D.stage()` methods on 1D and 2D ``Dataset`` objects.

 2. *Construct* the plot.

-   Options that affect the entire plot, such as horizontal/vertical offset between spectra, plot limits, etc. are specified at this stage.
+   Options that affect the entire plot, such as horizontal/vertical offset between spectra, axis labels, etc. are specified at this stage.
+This uses the :func:`~penguins.pgplot.mkplot()` function.

 3. *Display* the plot.